Enter the EnvisioNano Contest! Next Contest Coming Soon!

 Federal agencies funding research and development activities in nanotechnology under the auspices of the National Nanotechnology Initiative (NNI), with support from the National Nanotechnology Coordination Office (NNCO), are working to highlight the accomplishments of and build community around the NNI, and to educate the general public about nanotechnology.
-One such effort is EnvisioNano, a contest for students who submit striking nanoscale images with thoughtful, concise descriptions of the science.
+One such effort is EnvisioNano.

 Email submissions to email@example.com and include:

 Qualifying, appropriate images will be posted online for public semi-finalist voting by the National Nanotechnology Coordination Office (NNCO), subject to resource constraints.
 Anyone is welcome to vote, so make sure to tell your friends, lab mates, and family!
-The voting page will be available on the NNI webpage (http://www.nano.gov/) on November 16, 2016.
+The voting page will be available on the NNI webpage (http://www.nano.gov/).
 Once semifinalist images are determined by public voting, judges from the NNI will choose the winning images.

 The winning submissions will be spotlighted on the NNI website for one month.
 The winning images, the names and affiliations of the submitters, and the descriptions of their research will be featured on the homepage of Nano.gov.
 The images and accompanying information will then be placed in an archive on the site.
 Additionally, the winning images may appear in official documents and publications for the NNI such as the budget supplement or strategic plan.
 The NNCO may also arrange for viewing of the winning images at symposia and technical conferences.